akash-kamalesh/akash-kamalesh.github.io/content/blog/nanovlm-lab.md

 ## Introduction

 A few months ago, I was an undergraduate student working on a research project to improve dual encoder models like CLIP, with a specific focus on visual reasoning capabilities.
 It was exciting work-the kind that makes you believe you're onto something extremely impressive.
-But there was a problem: I had ambition, but not resources.
+But there was a problem I ran into very quickly - the infamous `OutOfMemoryError`.
+I could reduce it by dropping the batch size to 4, but then I'd have to explain to reviewers why my results came from training with such an unusually small batch size.

 Being an undergrad with limited funding, I quickly realized that experimenting with vision-language models on free-tier GPUs was a non-starter.
 The computational demands were simply too high.
 So I turned to cloud GPUs, hoping to unlock the ability to train and iterate on my ideas.
 But here's what I discovered: **the real bottleneck wasn't just the GPU itself-it was everything around it.**